-First let’s start with a brief overlap of what we covered in yesterday’s post regarding gates just in case you missed it, you can also read the article by clicking here.
+First, let’s start with a brief overlap of what we covered in yesterday’s post regarding gates; just in case you missed it, you can also read the article by clicking here.

-In part one we covered what is a residential fence gate is and how an open gate vs a solid gate differs as well as how the frame of the gate will determine the access you have to either your driveway or backyard.
+In part one we covered what a residential fence gate is and how an open gate vs a solid gate differs as well as how the frame of the gate will determine the access you have to either your driveway or backyard.
 The average driveway gate in Houston should be between 10 and 12 feet while the average residential fence gate is 3 to 4 feet wide.
 We also explained that if you are going to be purchasing a home you may want to widen the access you have if you are wanting to push items such as a lawn mower, boat, or trailer through the gate and into your backyard.
-We covered your gate post that is designed to hold the weight of your gate and gave a brief overview of gate latches, and double residential fence gates verses the standard single single gate most homeowners in Katy have.
+We covered your gate post that is designed to hold the weight of your gate and gave a brief overview of gate latches, and double residential fence gates versus the standard single gate most homeowners have.

 Types of Gates For Your Houston Fence

 Chain Link Fence Gates:

 Wood Fence Gates

 Vinyl Fence Gates

 Iron or Ornamental Metal Fence Gates

 Picket Fence Gates

-Gate Terms You May not Know
+Gate Terms You May Not Know

-Finals: These are often on aluminum, wrought iron or metal fence gates, it’s a decorative tip that is welded to make your gate more appealing
+Finals: These are often on aluminum, wrought iron, or metal fence gates; it’s a decorative tip that is welded to make your gate more appealing

-Post Caps: At the top of some wooden fence gates there is a cap on the top that makes the gate appear more three dimensional and will keep water and debris from accumulating on the post.
+Post Caps: At the top of some wooden fence gates there is a cap on the top that makes the gate appear more three-dimensional and will keep water and debris from accumulating on the post.

 How to choose the right residential fence gate for your Katy Home

-Gate Opening: Once you know what type of gate you can build you want to decide if you want a swing, cantilever or rolling gate.
+Gate Opening: Once you know what type of gate you can build you want to decide if you want a swing, cantilever, or rolling gate.

 Cantilever: This gate slides open to provide access to your driveway

 Swing gate: The most common gate has a hinge that will prevent your gate from sagging and is secured with a latch.
-When you have a slide gate you want to make sure that the gate opens inward
+When you have a slide gate, you want to make sure that the gate opens inward

-Rolling Gates: These gates slide open on wheels or tracks and are a great option if you need a wide opening such as a driveway gate to allow cars inside and out.
+Rolling Gates: These gates slide open on wheels or tracks and are a great option if you need a wide opening, such as a driveway gate, to allow cars inside and out.
 These are often used on apartment gates and commercial properties.

 Most Popular Styles of Driveway Gates

-Streamlined: These gates are often iron or steel and has a design that allows the property to be showcased not hidden.
+Streamlined: These gates are often iron or steel and have a design that allows the property to be showcased not hidden.
 The top portion of the iron gate can be arched or scalloped to add a subtle classic appeal.

 Looking For An Affordable Gate in Harris or Fort Bend County?